 Not all water filter pitchers are equal in what they can remove.

-Most water filter pitchers can remove the basic set of contaminants: lead, chlorine, and other contaminants that affect water taste and smell.
+Most pitchers can remove the basic set of contaminants: lead, chlorine, and other contaminants that affect water taste and smell.
 If this is all you’re looking for in a filtration system, that’s fine.

 However, there are so many more trace contaminants in our tap water – hundreds, in fact.
 Some of the best water filter pitchers remove a range of impurities, including emerging contaminants, volatile organic compounds, and toxic metals.